Run our Sample Apps

 The best way to start working with the Scandit Data Capture SDK is to run one of our sample apps.
-In this guide we will go through the available apps and how to run them with Android Studio or IntelliJ IDEA with the official Android Plugin.
+In this guide we will go through the available apps and how to run them.

 All our samples can be found in the archive that can be downloaded from our dashboard.
 Check the following section for more details.